 Natasha is a conservation ecologist, with a background in fire ecology and management.
 She is passionate about Australia’s unique flora and fauna and is particularly concerned about improving the conservation of threatened species.
-She recently joined the NESP team as a Postdoctoral Research Fellow at ANU, working on Theme 3: Monitoring and Adaptive Management of threatened species.
+Her research interests include reintroduction biology, threatened species monitoring and management, and fire ecology and management.

 - Robinson, N, Leonard, S, Bennett, A et al 2016, 'Are forest gullies refuges for birds when burnt?
 The value of topographical heterogeneity to avian diversity in a fire-prone landscape', Biological Conservation, vol. 200, pp. 1-7.